Aymanesaj/Aymanesaj/README.md

 # 💫 About Me:
-<h2>Aymane Sajed.<br>I'm learning problem-solving and soft skills using low-level languages like C / C++ at 1337 Programming School.<br>Interested in Data science.<h2>
+<h2>Aymane Sajed💫<br>I'm learning problem-solving and soft skills using low-level languages like C / C++ at 1337 Programming School.<br>Interested in Data science.<h2>

 # 💻 Tech Stack: